Skip to Content

 Top

-Domestic Violence
+Los Angeles Domestic Violence Lawyers

-California law enforcement and prosecutors don’t take allegations of domestic violence (DV) lightly.
-Whether by training or simply human nature, they are often predisposed to believing the accuser’s side of the story.
+California law enforcement and prosecutors don't take allegations of domestic violence (DV) lightly.
+Whether by training or human nature, they are often predisposed to believing the accuser's side of the story.
 Court dockets are full of cases against people wrongfully accused of domestic abuse, and many alleged abusers have had their reputations damaged by false accusations.

 California law defines “domestic violence” as the abuse of an intimate partner.
 A person commits “abuse” through either reckless or intentional use/threats of force against their intimate partner.